KKamJi98/aws-pick/README.md

 - Lists all available AWS profiles from your `~/.aws/config` file with numbered options
 - Allows selection by either number or profile name
 - Validates input to ensure a valid profile is selected
-- Updates your `~/.zshrc` file to set the selected profile as the default
+- Updates your shell rc file to set the selected profile as the default
-- Creates backup files before modifying your `~/.zshrc`
+- Creates backup files before modifying your rc file
 - Ensures idempotency (no duplicate modifications if selecting the same profile)
 - Provides clear logging of operations
 - Handles errors gracefully with informative messages